On February 1, 2018, Minnesota became the second state in the U.S. to require a specialty license to perform eyelash extension services.

 There can be health issues from having eyelash extensions applied by an unlicensed or untrained technician.

 Unqualified techs might apply lashes to the eyelid instead of the lash, which can cause irritation or even serious injury.
-Or they might apply several lash extensions to one natural lash, causing lashes to fall out prematurely from the weight.
+Or they may apply several heavy lash extensions to one natural lash, causing lashes to fall out prematurely from the weight.
 Some may glue strips of false lashes to clients' eyelids with permanent adhesive.
 All of these are dangerous, improper techniques.Read the Web MD health warning here

 If an eyelash extension-only facility does not meet salon license requirements it would “be a serious threat to the health and safety of Minnesotans who receive this high-risk and complex service.
 If facilities are not licensed, the board would be unable to regularly inspect these facilities for infection control standards and proper practice.
 Further, the board believes clients should receive the same protections no matter where they receive their eyelash extension services.”